Skip to Main Content

 • "Can we take care of the other children so you can get out?"

-• Sending gift cards for local stores or restaurants
+• Give gift cards for local stores or restaurants.

-• Providing a meal for the family on a specific night
+• Provide a meal for the family on a certain night.

-• Inviting siblings to participate in social activities
+• Invite siblings to join in social activities.

-• Mowing the lawn, watering plants, getting mail, or taking care of pets
+• Mow the lawn, water plants, get mail, or take care of pets.

 • Snacks and candy

-• Fun items such as toys, art projects, movies, magazines, and crossword puzzles
+• Fun items such as toys, games, crafts, movies, magazines, and activity books

 • Items for the hospital room or bedroom such as posters, decals, string lights, or window markers

 • Offer to visit the home or hospital.
-Be sensitive to schedules and other needs, but a visit can help remind families that they are not alone.
+Short, frequent visits can remind families that they are not alone.
+Always ask the family before visiting.

 • Make a personal connection.
 Remember what makes the person special.
-Comment on a smile, talk about a favorite sports team, ask about a picture.
-See beyond the cancer, and acknowledge the person.
+Comment on hobbies, talk about a favorite sports team, or ask about a picture.
+See beyond the illness and acknowledge the person.

 • Provide encouragement.
 Give a hug.
 Offer a smile and a kind word.
 A simple statement such as, “Your child is lucky to have such a strong, loving family for support” can help families find strength.